minoa-lang/reference/src/type-system/types/union-types.md

 > _Note_: union fields may not have an anonymous generic struct type.

-Each field may be made mutable, allow it to be modified after the structure is initially created, as by default each field may only be assigned when defining it in a [struct expression](../../expressions/constructing-expressions.md#struct-expressions-), and may not be modified later on.
+Each field may be made mutable, allow it to be modified after the structure is initially created, as by default each field may only be assigned when defining it in a [struct expression], and may not be modified later on.
 In addition, the entire union type may also be declared as mutable, this will propagate the `mut` property to all fields, as follows:
 ```
 mut union {